We are slowly re-opening different aspects of the site, including Grow, Cook, Eat and the community garden.

 Sign up to Veg Box People online to order your first bag.

-The facilities cabin and a limited area of the community growing space are wheelchair accessible.
+The facilities cabin is wheelchair accessible.
 We are in the process of developing the growing spaces to make them more accessible.
+This has included the creation of raised beds and the wood chipping of pathways.
 Please get in touch if you have any questions about accessibility.

 The hub is co-ordinated by The Kindling Trust, a Greater Manchester social enterprise using food to create social and environmental change.

 - Glebelands City Growers – A small market garden business which produces organic salad and veg for sale in Greater Manchester shops and cafes.
-It has two sites, one here at Woodbank, the other in Sale, Trafford.
+They grow on two sites, in some of the poly tunnels here at Woodbank, the other in Sale, Trafford.

-- FarmStart – A training programme for amatuer growers who want to expand into commercial organic veg growing, run by ourselves at The Kindling Trust.
+- FarmStart – A training programme for new growers wanting to expand into commercial organic veg growing, run by ourselves at The Kindling Trust.

 The one and a half acre site was previously a Council plant nursery, run by the Parks Department.
 It closed in 2011 and a large part of the site lay unused until 2015, when the Council partnered with us – The Kindling Trust – as part of Feeding Stockport to bring in a range of new activities and organisations.